shanglimin-dl/robo_imitate/xarm_bringup/README.md

 # Enable manual mode
-If you want to
+If you want to physically move the robot joints, you need to follow these rules.

 - Run commands:

    ## Set mode need to call twice time